-In general we are very open to sitting-in guests if you are a member of the Stanford community (registered student, staff, and/or faculty).
+In general we are very open to auditing if you are a member of the Stanford community (registered student, staff, and/or faculty).
 Out of courtesy, we would appreciate that you first email us or talk to the instructor after the first class you attend.
-If the class is too full and we're running out of space, we would ask that you please allow registered students to attend.

 Can I work in groups for the Final Project?

-Yes, in groups of up to two people.
+Yes, in groups of up to three people.

 I have a question about the class.
 What is the best way to reach the course staff?